snowandsnow-snow/BAN5753_Spark_Team_16/README.md

 ### Transform
 Try log transformation for some varible but only duration eliminetd some skew problem.
 But the log(duration) resulted in bad model results so finally give up.
+The another reason for giving up log transdormation is beacuse we will use standard scaler.
 ### Correlations-colinearity problem
 Accoring to this guidline,collinarity problem exist in these pairs:
 * Emp_var_rate VS. cons_price_idx